How the Larry Nassar scandal has affected others

 MICHIGAN STATE UNIVERSITY

-— Lou Anna Simon: The university president and school alumna resigned in January amid growing pressure from students, lawmakers and some members of the school's governing board.
-She acknowledged being "the focus of this anger" but has denied any cover-up by the university.
+— Lou Anna Simon: The university president and school alumna resigned in January amid growing pressure.
+She denied any cover-up by the university.
 The governing board later hired former Michigan Gov. John Engler as its interim president.
-The school has already settled lawsuits totaling $500 million.
+The school has settled lawsuits totaling $500 million.

-— Mark Hollis: The athletic director and a Michigan State alumnus called his January departure a retirement, but he, too, faced pressure to leave.
-Hollis had been on the job for 10 years.
-He said he made the choice because of "the scope of everything," adding that he hoped his departure would help the "healing process."
+— Mark Hollis: The athletic director called his January departure a retirement, but he, too, faced pressure to leave.

-— Brooke Lemmen: The former school doctor resigned last year after learning the university was considering firing her because she didn't disclose that USA Gymnastics, which trains Olympians, was investigating Nassar.
+— Brooke Lemmen: The former school doctor resigned last year after learning the university was considering firing her because she didn't disclose that USA Gymnastics was investigating Nassar.
 A state Department of Licensing and Regulatory Affairs investigation cleared her of any violations in November.

 — William Strampel: The former dean of the university's College of Osteopathic Medicine is awaiting trial after being charged in March amid allegations that he failed to keep Nassar in line, groped female students and stored nude student selfies on his campus computer.
-Strampel, who has also been named in lawsuits, retired June 30, even as Michigan State was trying to yank his tenure and fire him.
-He had been on medical leave since December.
+Strampel, who has also been named in lawsuits, retired June 30, even as Michigan State was trying to fire him.

 USA GYMNASTICS